 In this tutorial, you will learn some valuable techniques to color your Excel Bubble Chart based on its value in the dataset.
 Because complex datasets are hard to comprehend, bubble charts are an effective way to make these types of data more presentable.
 Moreover, the bubble charts in Excel are visually more attractive than table formats.

-2 Easy Methods to Color Excel Bubble Chart Based on Value
+Color Excel Bubble Chart Based on Value: 2 Easy Methods

 1. Color Bubble Chart in Excel Using Single Series Data Values